AdityaBiswas321/chat-app/README.md

 ## Contributing
 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) and sign the [Contributor License Agreement (CLA)](CLA.md) before submitting a pull request

+## Contributors
+Thanks to the following people for contributing to this project:

+- [notnodnod](https://github.com/notnodnod): Cleanup and removal of unused files, simplifying project navigation.

 # Getting Started with Create React App